-- 1. Not Used

-- 2. Remote Speed Set Point

-- When the control is in remote droop or isochronous mode the Remote Speed set point moves the Speed Ramp to the same value as the Remote Speed set point.

-- 3. Baseload Set Point

-- When the control is in Remote Base Load mode the Remote Load set point moves the Load Ramp to the same value as the Remote Load set point.

-- 4. Sync Input (-2.5 to +2.5 Vdc)

-- This can be used for a Speed and Phase Matching (SPM) synchronizer (optional equipment).
-The Analog Input is configured in the software to accept a \pm 2.5 V signal from a synchronizer.
+- 1. Not Used - Remote Speed Set Point When the control is in remote droop or isochronous mode the Remote Speed setpoint moves the Speed Ramp to the same value as the Remote Speed setpoint, - Baseload Set Point When the control is in Remote Base Load mode the Remote Load set point moves the Load Ramp to the same value as the Remote Load set point.
+Sync Input (-2.5 to +2.5 Vdc) - This can be used for a Speed and Phase Matching (SPM) synchronizer (optional equipment).
+The Analog Input is configured in the software to accept a $\pm 2.5$ V signal from a synchronizer.
 Connect the SPM synchronizer wires to the Analog Input.
 Use shielded wire, and connect the shield to terminal 21 for analog input #1 or to terminal 24 for analog input #2.
 Make sure the shield has continuity the entire distance to the SPM synchronizer, but do not connect the shield to the synchronizer.
-The shield must be insulated from all other conducting surfaces.

-- Auxiliary Input (-2.5 to +2.5 Vdc)

-The Auxiliary input will bias the speed reference directly from an external device, such as a Woodward Digital Synchronizer and Load Control (DSLCTM).

-- 6. Map Limiter Input

-The MAP limiter input limits the amount of fuel using the settings in Service
+The shield must be insulated from all other conducting surfaces. - Auxiliary Input (-2.5 to +2.5 Vdc) The Auxiliary input will bias the speed reference directly from an external device, such as a Woodward Digital Synchronizer and Load Control (DSLCTM).
+The PT and CT inputs are not required on the 2301D when using a DSLC for load sharing or load control. - Map Limiter Input The MAP limiter input limits the amount of fuel using the settings in Service MENU M\\Fuel limiters 2/2\\. - External Load Sensor Input This can be used if the load of the generator already has an external load sensor or watt transducer connected to it.

-MENU MFuel limiters 2/2.

-The input signal must be an isolated high-quality signal representing the Remote Speed/Load set point/MAP limit.
-The Remote Speed/Load set point could be an operator-adjusted potentiometer, a computer-generated setting, etc.
+The input signal must be an isolated high-quality signal representing the Remote Speed/Load setpoint/MAP limit.
+The Remote Speed/Load setpoint could be an operator-adjusted potentiometer, a computer-generated setting, etc.